leotms/IAII_Final_Project/README.md

 The crisis of medicines in Venezuela has led people to use Twitter as a tool for searching and offering medicines.
 This study seeks to facilitate the search of medications on Twitter using an Artificial Intelligence algorithm under supervised learning.
 A neural network was trained with traing and testing sets of 6000 tuits manually classified and pre-processed according to characteristics that gave better experimental results in the classification.
 As a result, the best neuronal network obtained was capable to identify tweets with 84% accuracy and 92% recall for supply tics, 87% for demand and
 74% for other tweets.
 The implementation and training of a neural network for automatic identification of tweets can be of important help for medicines localization in Venezuela.

-Futher results can be found in the final report (in spanish) under the `docs/` folder in this repository.
+Further results can be found in the final report (in spanish) under the `docs/` folder in this repository.

 ## Requirements:
   - Python 3.x